 How Is Breast Cancer Different in Dogs Different, Humans and Other Animals?

 While the disease can bear similar hallmarks across cases found in many species, there are significant variations in how the condition is diagnosed and treated.

 Firstly, humans will be able to relay verbal information to their doctors, meaning that isolating an environmental cause of the problem may be much easier, preventing a recurrence of the issue in the future.

 While the preferred method for dealing with breast cancer in most animals is excision, humans will typically opt for a combination of chemotherapy and radiotherapy.
 This is partly for cosmetic reasons and partly because of the fact that the long lifespan of humans means that there is more opportunity for the cancer to reappear.
 By adding a course of chemotherapy to the treatment, a doctor can hopefully kill all of the cancerous cells in the body.

 The cost of treating breast cancer in a cat is considerably less expensive than the cost of treating the same condition in a dog.
 This is mainly due to the fact that smaller animals will on average require less in the way of pharmaceuticals.

-A notable example case that demonstrates the often inscrutable nature of breast cancer is that of a thirteen-year-old cocker spaniel in Korea.
-The animal presented with both a mass in its breast tissue and a tumor growing on one of its testes.
+A notable example case that demonstrates the often inscrutable nature of breast cancer is that of a thirteen-year-old Cocker Spaniel in Korea.
+The animal presented with both a mass in his breast tissue and a tumor growing on one of his testes.
 The growths were surgically removed as per surgical procedure, but no hormonal abnormalities were detected.
 This was unexpected, as it is commonly hypothesized that occurrence of the condition in males is due to particularly high concentrations of estrogen in the body.
 This means that there are perhaps more significant factors at work in many cases of the disease than were first thought.